geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In speckled porphyry, or in marble white,
 Or glittering schist, or darker sienite,
 And now directly in the adventurers' way,
-Deep, wide, and swift a milky river lay ;*
+Deep, wide, and swift a milky river lay;*
 Awhile in thought the aerial monarch stood,
 Prepar'd to bear the maiden o'er the flood, 180